taulantkoka/taulantkoka.github.io/_pages/project-signal-recovery.md

     style="border-radius: 6px; padding: 0.5em; width: 100%; display: block;">
 </a>

 The left panel shows the weighted accuracy of the sample reassignment, the right panel shows the normalized reconstruction error.
-Both metrics transition sharply between 10–20 dB: once the SNR is high enough for the robust estimator to get a reasonable initial fit, the alternating reassignment converges quickly.
+Both metrics transition sharply between 10–20 dB: once the SNR is high enough for the robust estimator to get a reasonable initial fit, the alternating reassignment stabilizes quickly.
 Above 20 dB, accuracy exceeds 95% and nMSE drops below $10^{-3}$.

 ## Publications